intel/neural-compressor/docs/api-introduction.md

 ## Default user-facing APIs

-The default user-facing APIs exist for backwards compatiblity from the v1.0 release.
+The default user-facing APIs exist for backwards compatibility from the v1.0 release.
 Refer to [v1.1 API](https://github.com/intel/lpot/blob/v1.1/docs/introduction.md) to understand how the default user-facing APIs work.

 View the [HelloWorld example](/examples/helloworld/tf_example6) that uses default user-facing APIs for user reference.